-You find yourself looking around your life, wondering if you’ve made a misstep somewhere.
+You find yourself looking at and around your life, wondering if you’ve made a misstep somewhere.

 Your parents are proud of you.
 Your spouse, your friends—they’re all happy for you and all that you’ve become.
 You’ve accomplished so much.
 You’ve made a good living for yourself.